Students of Season: Fall 2025

 What does being a part of the TKS community mean to you?

 I love that TKS is filled with other artists with the same commitment to the craft.
 I think we all really support each other and make the classroom a truly safe space to learn, grow, and play!
-I’m inspired by my peers every single class.
+I’m inspired by my peers in every single class.

 Sam Collingwood